ventosus/lv2-site/content/pages/developing.md

     git clone http://lv2plug.in/git/lv2
     git clone http://lv2plug.in/git/lv2site

+There is also an official mirror on [Github](https://github.com/drobilla/lv2).

 Contributions are most welcome.
 If you plan to implement something significant, it is a good idea to discuss it with the community on the mailing list to be sure you're headed in the right direction.
 Feel free to get